Qivex/require/readme.md

 *This is just a quick overview.
 For more details see the [Lua Reference Manual][1] or [Programming in Lua][2] Guide*

-The require function takes in the module path as string (where dots represent slashes), and returns the loaded module:
+The `require` function takes in the module path as string (where dots represent slashes), and returns the loaded module:

 	local mymod = require("path.to.mymodule")

-If no matching file is found or it contains/causes errors, then `require` will raise an error itself and won't try to load this same module again.
+If no matching file is found, or it contains/causes errors, then `require` will raise an error itself and won't try to load this same module again.
 Otherwise, the module will be loaded and returned, and its value gets cached in `package.loaded[name]` until restart.

-When searching a file, the following locations are checked:
+When searching a file, the following locations are checked (`?` denotes the resolved module path):

 	?
 	?/init